 A tax professional will reconcile and review any available ledger detail and interview available staff to understand the scope, purpose, and intent of capital project and repair activities to apply the framework guidance for identifying deductible repairs and capital improvement assets from the asset costs.

 Why Is It Important to Work with a Tax Professional to Address Overcapitalization?

 Tax and cost segregation professionals have enhanced understandings of buildings components as well as industry specific capital project trends.
 You can leverage this knowledge to craft accounting methods, policies, and procedures, and capture expenditures correctly for repair and capital asset treatment.

 Several changes to tax depreciation since 2018 mean you can assess other asset classification and method issues to accelerate depreciation and lower current income tax liabilities.
 Further, they can assist in filing the proper accounting method change filings to report repair and depreciation changes prior tax years identified, without the complications of amending prior period returns.

 We’re Here to Help

-To learn more about how your company can review previous maintenance projects or for help beginning the process, contact your Moss Adams professional.
+To learn more about how your organization can review previous maintenance projects and address its overcapitalization issues, or for help at the beginning of any planned projects that could result in expenditure events, contact your Moss Adams professional.